 In the article, we will go through why a company needs to consider implementing a corporate fitness programs.
 Will prove that all investments into a program will have an impressive return, and will give some tips on how to create a corporate exercise programs that work.

 A corporate wellness program is a broad term covering all company-sponsored and initiated activities that aim to promote a healthy lifestyle and improve the well-being of the employees.
 It may include nutritionist workshops at the office, wellness coaching sessions, a salad bar at the cafeteria, a safe space for meditation, partnerships with fitness companies, and so on.

 A corporate fitness program is just one piece of this broader quest to a healthier state at the company.
-Corporate fitness solutions focus on physical well-being and emphasize the importance of an active lifestyle.
+Corporate fitness solutions and corporate exercise programs focus on physical well-being and emphasize the importance of an active lifestyle.
 The company may cover employees' fitness costs, organize joint workouts, provide corporate fitness trackers, or premium access to wellness apps.
 The program is not limited to the workdays.
 It's a system to encourage and support an employee every single day of the week.

 Photo Credit: DepositPhotos

 As a company owner, the idea to spend even more on programs that have nothing to do with the final product of a company may seem not that appealing.
-But corporate fitness solutions give a good return on every dollar you put in.
+But corporate fitness plans give a good return on every dollar you put in.

 Under the Affordable Care Act, a company with more than 50 employers need to offer health plans.
 The minimum value standard is to cover at least 60 percent of the employees' medical care.
 All the employees combined, it's a decent amount to spend every year.
 These costs can be reduced, and most of them even avoided.
 Around 50 percent of medical costs attributes to preventable illness.
 Some of the contributing risk factors are smoking, inactivity, weight gain, depression, high stress, hypertension.
 And so often, even the work that we love adds up to the situation.